huggingface/knockknock/README.md

 The library is designed to be used in a seamless way, with minimal code modification: you only need to add a decorator on top your main function call.
 The return value (if there is one) is also reported in the notification.

-There are currently three ways to setup notifications: email, Slack and Telegram.
+There are currently four ways to setup notifications: email, Slack, Telegram and Microsoft Teams.

 ### Email